karim-alweheshy/spm-build-tools/README.md

 # BuildSystemPlugins

+THIS SERVES AS AN EXAMPLE AND IS NOT PRODUCTION READY

 With the release of latest RC from Xcode 13.4 we can now have pre-/post-build scripts on the package level

 This package introduces SwiftGen, SwiftLint and Sourcery to the DeliveryCheckMultiProblem package